Read the following passage and then we’ll talk:

 You might be thinking, “Doesn’t that take a long time?”
 Well, when you get to the end of the passage, you’ll have a very good idea of what the passage is about.
 Consequently, you’ll be able to answer the questions more easily than if you had to hesitate among possible answer choices (which typically happens when you have an imperfect understanding of the passage).
 In the end, reading actively saves you time.

-Finally, you don’t need to understand every detail in the paragraph.
-The end of paragraphs tend to be especially dense with details.
+You don’t need to understand every detail in the paragraph.
 It’s best to come back to this only if a detail is related to a question.
 Seeing the text a second time and within the context of a question will often make it is easier to digest.

 It’s easy to understand how active reading works.
 It is much harder to apply.
 Our basic instinct is to try to get through the passage as quickly as possible.
-If your RC practice is currently focused on improving your reading speed, you might want to reevaluate how you approach the passage.
+If your RC practice is currently focused on improving your reading speed, you might want to reevaluate how your approach.
 Again, by more effectively “packaging” textual information the first time around, you’ll be both more efficient and more accurate when you answer the questions.

 1) Look away from the passage after each paragraph